 Throughout the Doctor of Physical Therapy program, students are challenged to think beyond the traditional applications for physical therapy.
 While many students head straight into practicing physical therapy after graduation, others opt for continued training.

 Duke PT & OT offers several residency and fellowship opportunities through the Duke University Health System.
 Duke faculty serve as mentors in these programs, and the Duke PT fellows and residents often assist in teaching classes and electives in the Duke DPT curriculum.
-We are proud to say that we have had at least one alum graduate from each of the Duke PT and OT residency programs.
+We are proud to say that we have had at least one alum graduate from each of the Duke PT and OT residency and fellowship programs.

 Physical Therapy Faculty Development: This program, run by DPT, helps develop the next generation of PT faculty.